 Photographing flowers is an exploration of beauty with one’s collection of lenses

 Instead of using a cell phone, I recommended my cousin get a “real” camera to shoot flowers.
 She said it was too technical for her.
+I wish she knew better.

-Although I am one of those techie-type photographers, understanding camera technology has little to do with why most people use large single-purpose cameras.
+Although I am one of those techie-type photographers, camera technology has little to do with why most people use large single-purpose cameras.

 This is emotional, to me.